attestate/kiwistand/CONVENTIONS.md

 ### 1.3.
 Variable Naming
 - Use single short words as variables over camelCase
+- Within a module or a context you can use quite generic names that then resolve within the name space.
+E.g. in a module named "email" you can call a function "send" and it then should be used as "email.send"

 ### 1.4.
 Early Returns
 - Return or throw early to avoid nesting